karacos/nocr-mongo/README.md

-# KaraCos Nu-Q MongoDB content repository implementation
+# KaraCos NoCR using MongoDB

 ## Getting started

+KaraCos-NoCR-MongoDB is a content repository implementing the  NoCR API, a JCR close, but asynchronous content repository API.

 ### Requirements